blue and white smoke illustration

 To develop your college list, it is important to understand the options available to you.
 The best way to do this is by researching colleges in your area and beyond.
 You can use several tools to look up colleges.
 For example:

-1- Counselmore - All EduPlan students have access to Counselmore, which also offers a useful search tool to learn about colleges.
-Its College Admissions Database provides descriptions, insights and relevant statistics on many colleges and can be useful for a glance at the options available.
+1. CounselMore - All EduPlan students have access to CounselMore, which also features a useful search tool to help you learn about colleges.
+Its College Admissions Database provides descriptions, insights, and relevant statistics on many colleges, offering a useful glance at the available options.
 To access the database, CLICK HERE.

 2- College Websites - Every college has its own website with details about majors, student activities, campus life, and more.
-It is highly recommended to browse the college websites in detail and sign up for their newsletter to stay informed about their news and developments.
+It is highly recommended to browse the college's website in detail and sign up for their newsletter to stay informed about news and developments.

 Let’s talk about how to select colleges that align with your aspirations.

-3- FISKE Guide to Colleges - Another highly recommended resource is the latest Fiske Guide on Colleges.
+3- FISKE Guide to Colleges - Another highly recommended resource is the latest Fiske Guide to Colleges.
 This book provides descriptions, analyses, and rankings of hundreds of American colleges across disciplines.
-It is a comprehensive guide to college options helping students make informed decisions.
-The book is easily available at Amazon, or you can also check your school libraries.
+It is a comprehensive guide to college options, helping students make informed decisions about their educational choices.
+The book is readily available on Amazon, or you can also check your school libraries.

-5- School Visits - Every year colleges visit high schools across the country to help students learn what they have to offer.
-Do not miss out this opportunity to meet college representatives, ask questions directly, and learn valuable insights about the schools you are considering.
+5- School Visits - Every year, colleges visit high schools across the country to help students learn what they have to offer.
+Do not miss out on this opportunity to meet college representatives, ask questions directly, and learn valuable insights about the schools you are considering.

 6- College Fairs - In addition, colleges also participate in college fairs.
-Visit NACAC website to learn more about the schedule of the upcoming college fairs and plan to attend at least a few events which would give you the opportunity to meet different college representatives, and understand how their offerings suit your interests and preferences.
+Visit the NACAC website to learn more about the schedule of the upcoming college fairs and plan to attend at least a few events, which would give you the opportunity to meet different college representatives and understand how their offerings suit your interests and preferences.

 STEP 2: LEARNING ABOUT YOUR PRIORITIES